3MSP events

 Open to all activists and advocates for nuclear abolition.

 The Nuclear Weapons Abolition and Conversion Act will be reintroduced in congress to call on the United States to sign the TPNW.
-Members of congress will give a press briefing on the bill livestreamed from Washington DC.
-TPNW activists in New York will watch the livestream and strategize.
+Members of Congress will give a press briefing on the bill from Washington DC.
+TPNW activists in New York will watch the launch and strategize. (click to open more details)

 Thursday, March 6th